mashazhivitsa/hometask-project-set-up/README.md

-# hometask-project-set-up
-FE Integration testing hometask
+# Integration testing hometask

+## Requirements
+- Clone this repository to your workstation

+## Tests setup
+- Run `yarn install` to install all dependencies.
+- Run `yarn test` to run tests

+Enjoy the result!